telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/access-sql-database.md

 ##Add Assembly Reference##

-Use the *System.Data.OracleClient* API.
+Use the *System.Data.SqlClient* API.
 You'll need to add an assembly reference to it, as seen <a href="/advanced-topics/coded-steps/add-assembly-reference" target="_blank">here</a>.
 This API is part of the *System.Data* assembly.
 This assembly is located, by default, in the following location (on a 64-bit Windows 7 machine with .NET 4.0):

 **C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\v4.0\Profile\Client\System.Data.dll**